-BUILDING SUSTAINABILITY HIGHLIGHTS
+SUSTAINABILITY HIGHLIGHTS

-- Achieved an energy savings of 2,409 MWh from 2017-2018, equivalent to avoiding the emissions from 297 homes' electricity use for one year - Achieved a 614 MTCO2e emissions reduction, equivalent to the emissions from 130 cars being driven for one year - 35% of waste was diverted from landfill, equivalent to removing 1,854 MTCO2e from entering the atmosphere, or taking 4,804 cars off the road - 49% of transportation survey respondents commute by bus or train, accounting for 72% of total travel miles - 1.7 tons of e-waste was collected, avoiding 11.55 metric tons of CO2e emissions
+- From 2017 to 2018, achieved an energy savings of 2,409 MWh which is equivalent to avoiding the emissions from 297 homes' electricity use for one year! - Achieved a reduction of 614 MTCO2e emissions, equivalent to the emissions from 130 cars being driven for one year - 35% of waste was diverted from the landfill which is equivalent to removing 1,854MTCO2e from entering the atmosphere or same as taking 4,804 cars off the road. - 49% of transportation survey respondents commute by bus or train which account for 72% of total miles traveled. - 1.7 tons of E-waste collected which avoided 11.55 metric tons of CO2e emissions. - Only 20% of respondents reported commuting by car to work which represented only 16% of miles traveled.